 The other week, I finally got around to crossing one of the big things off my to-do list.
-I’ve been meaning to revamp my blogroll (or recommendations list) since I rebranded back in January, but I didn’t want to just put up a regular list with links to blogs and podcasts like I did with my old blog.
+I’ve been meaning to revamp my blogroll of personal finance blogs and podcasts since I rebranded back in January, but I didn’t want to just put up a regular list with links to personal finance blogs and podcasts like I did with my old blog.
 I wanted to make something that was sortable, searchable and gave a clear idea of where these bloggers and podcasters are at in the world and what their main personal finance focuses are.

 After doing a ton of research, I finally found a WordPress plugin that would do exactly what I wanted.
 The finished product can be found on the recommendations tab on my site’s main menu.

 Although there are a ton of awesome personal finance blogs and podcasts out there, I started out this list with 20 of my favourites.
-These are bloggers and podcasters I’ve known for years, many of whom have been guests on my podcast, and I 100% recommend them if you’re looking for another motivational personal finance blog or podcast that will help you in your money journey.
+These are bloggers and podcasters I’ve known for years, many of whom have been guests on my podcast, and I 100% recommend them if you’re looking for other motivational personal finance blogs or podcasts that will help you in your money journey.

 That being said, I do plan on regularly adding to this list, so if you’re a blogger or podcaster and want to be considered, make sure to check out my submissions page.
 Or if you have some suggestions, forward those bloggers and podcasters my way!

-To give you some more info on these top 20 bloggers and podcasters, here’s some in-depth info about each of these great personal finance content creators.
+To give you some more info on these top 20 personal finance blogs and podcasts, here’s some in-depth info about each of these great content creators.

 1. A Gai Shan Life